yireo/Magento_EU_Tax_Rates/README.md

 Use `Export Tax Rates` to backup your previous rates.
 Use `Import Tax Rates` to upload the file `tax_rates.csv` from this repository.

+Note that the first row of the CSV is in English, and you'll need the English locale to be loaded for this CSV to be imported correctly.
+To allow for this: Change the locale in the bottom of your Magento Admin Panel to "English (United States)".

 ## Disclaimer
 We took the information from various third party sites like Wikipedia.
 The information might be incorrect.